vbharadwaj-bk/OpenEquivariance/README.md

 a different GPU.

 ## Tensor products we accelerate
 e3nn supports a variety of connection modes for CG tensor products.
-We support accelerate two that are commonly used in equivariant graph neural networks:
+We support two that are commonly used in equivariant graph neural networks:
 "uvu" and "uvw".
 Our JIT compiled kernels should handle: